Faculty Grants

 Evaluation

 The Institute's Grant Review Committee evaluates proposals and recommends selected grants to the director for approval.
 Funding is awarded based on the quality of the proposal, the relevance of the activity to the mission of the Institute, and budgetary appropriateness.
-Applicants who have recently received Liu funding are eligible to reapply, but must list prior Liu grants and comment briefly on the benefits that have resulted.
-Applicants who have recently been awarded Liu funding must also demonstrate a significant need for additional funding.

 Apply for Conference and Research Grants